terra-money/docs/docs/validator/troubleshooting.md

 ### 1. The validator is not active

-There are a few reasons why a validator is not active.
+There are a few reasons why a validator is not active:

-For one, it could be jailed.
-The solution for this is to unjail the validator:
+- The validator is jailed.
+Unjail the validator:

     terrad tx slashing unjail <terra> --chain-id=<chain_id> --from=<from>

-Another reason for an inactive validator may be that the validator is not in the active [validating set](https://docs.terra.money/validators.html#delegations).
+- The validator is not in the active [validator set](https://docs.terra.money/validators.html#delegations).
 Only the top 130 validators are in this set.
 The only solution for this is to increase your total stake to be included in the top 130.

 ### 2. Wrong network